What Heavy Haul Trucking Is and Why It’s Important

 Permitting for Heavy Haul Trucking

-Oversize loads often need special permitting to comply with local regulations.
+Oversized loads often need special permitting to comply with local regulations.
 The Federal government is not responsible for issuing permits.
-Each state has its own permits, so it’s important to check for specific permitting by state.
+Each state has its own permits, so it’s essential to check for specific permitting by state.

-There are a number of reasons for permits and/or other special consideration, which may include:
+There are several reasons for permits and/or other special consideration, which may include:

-• Time of day oversize loads are permitted to transport
+• Time of day when oversize loads are permitted to be transported

 • Amount of time allotted to transport freight